VoltRipper

 How much should a beginner spend on an electric dirt bike?

 The sweet spot is roughly $3,000–$4,500.
 That range gets you a genuine, well-supported bike (Sting MX3, Segway X260, Sur-Ron Light Bee X) without paying for flagship power a beginner shouldn't be using yet.
-Spend less and you're usually in youth/toy territory; spend more and you're buying performance you'll grow into slowly.
+Spend less and you're usually in youth/toy territory — with a few honest exceptions like the Heybike Villain (~$1,399), a legitimate budget dirt bike with beginner-friendly speed caps; spend more and you're buying performance you'll grow into slowly.

 Should a beginner buy the fastest electric dirt bike they can afford?